KernelTuner/kernel_tuner/sphinxdoc/html/_sources/correctness.txt

 argument in the ``answer`` list that is not None, it will check the results produced by the current kernel against the expected result specified in ``answer``.
 The comparison is currently implemented using numpy.allclose() with an maximum allowed absolute error of 1e-6.
+If you want to use a difference tolerance value, use the optional argument ``atol``.

-At this moment, there is no way to modify the error tolerance or way the results are compared by the kernel tuner, if you are interested being able to control this, please notify the kernel tuner developers.
+At this moment, there is no way to modify the way the results are compared by the kernel tuner, if you are interested being able to control this, please notify the kernel tuner developers.